 It’s quiet – The FFAD7033R1 has two things going for it when it comes to producing as little noise as possible.
 First, it doesn’t produce any audible compressor noise.
 Ever hear your fridge’s compressor kicking on?
 If you get really close to your fridge and/or if you have an older fridge you may very well be able to hear its compressor make a buzzing noise.
 A dehumidifier also has a compressor and it also can produce the same buzzing noise a refrigerator’s compressor can make.
 The FFAD7033R1′s compressor didn’t produce any audible noise during testing.
 The same cannot be said for many of the other dehumidifiers we tested.

 The second thing the FFAD7033R1 has going for it, in terms of noise output, is the fact that it exhausts out of its side.
-On a dehumidifier such as this one with very little to no compressor noise, exhaust fan noise makes up all the noise you’ll hear when you turn it on.
+On a dehumidifier such as this one with very little to no compressor noise, exhaust fan noise makes up almost all the noise you’ll hear when you turn it on.
 The FFAD7033R1 exhausts out of its side allowing you to direct this noise wherever you want by simply rotating the dehumidifier on its casters.
 Most other dehumidifiers on the market exhaust upward in which case fan noise is always directed upward as well.
 This type of noise distribution is much more difficult to manage.

 It’s exceptionally well-built – We’ve had a lot of hours getting hands-on experience with a lot of different dehumidifiers.
 In terms of build quality and the quality of the materials used for its construction, the FFAD7033R1 is simply a cut above every other dehumidifier we’ve tested so far.
 It’s actually remarkable how big of a difference there is, in terms of build quality, when comparing the FFAD7033R1 directly side by side with other dehumidifiers.
 Placed directly next to other popular dehumidifiers it would be obvious even to someone with far less experience with dehumidifiers than we have, that the FFAD7033R1 is clearly a much better built higher quality appliance.